 Stop Providing Your Personal Phone Number

-Why exactly do YOU usually receive robocalls, spam calls or telemarketing calls?
-A simple reason, you provide your personal phone number.
+Why exactly do YOU usually receive robocalls, spam calls, or telemarketing calls?
+For a simple reason, you provide your personal phone number.
 However, no one is willing to provide their phone numbers to fraudulent or spammers but they get them in the end.
 How come?
-Don’t forget the link between your account and phone number because lots of your online accounts must be registered or logged in through your phone number, which buries the essential risk for online data leak and identity theft.
+Don’t forget the link between your account and phone number because lots of your online accounts must be registered or logged in through your phone number, which buries the essential risk for online data leaks and identity theft.

 Use a Second Phone Number

 Just as is discussed above, your personal phone number shouldn’t be provided as often as possible but it seems difficult sometimes when you must.
 Prepare a second phone number to use for temporary or insignificant account registration so that your personal phone number can be well protected.